Ariescyn/EldenRing-Save-Manager/README.md

   1. click file > save backup
   2. Go ingame, drop trade items to friend, exit game to main menu (or you can quit the game, up to you).
   3. click file > restore backup
   4. Done!
-Now your friend will have all of your items and you will still have all the items you gave him.
+Now your friend will have all of your items and you will still have all the items you gave them.

 Creating save slots to easily store and load various builds before RESPEC, etc.